Terfin/pyodata-old/README.md

 **5.** Keep it simple, address the common cases, keep the option to extend where needed.

+**6. No work is to be done on a feature, unless the feature's requirements have been properly documented, reviewed and approved.**

 ## Supported Features

 |Feature | Status|